 Ultimately, failure of collaboration and an inward mindset can hurt the mission of the institution: If the relationship between facilities and rest of the institution is dysfunctional, the institution is itself, in some way, dysfunctional.
 However, the reverse is also true: A truly collaborative process can help the facilities staff organization advance the college or university by enabling facilities staff to make smart decisions about facilities modernization.
 Facilities leaders and staff can help students succeed by undertaking modernization in an outward, collaborative way.

-Cape Cod Community College
+Data Point: Defining student success Cape Cod Community College